Harvey Weinstein's Team Looking To Dismiss Case Over Emails From Rape Accuser

 Per THR, the emails reportedly include messages in which the accuser jokes that she is a "booty call" to Weinstein.
 Braff argues that this implies that a sexual relationship between the two was, in fact, consensual.

-"[The emails] signalled her desire for a fuller and more emotionally committed relationship," Brafman writes in the brief.
+"[The emails] signaled her desire for a fuller and more emotionally committed relationship," Brafman writes in the brief.

 In other messages discussed within the brief, the unnamed woman asks to meet up with the producer for a drink.